By Geoffrey C Porter

 “No, you’re RedCat now.”

 We stepped into the range proper.
-There were 15 stations, plus a control panel.
+Fifteen stations plus a control panel.
 Thomas typed some stuff into the panel, and a slot opened to reveal two boxes of ammo, and a Beretta 9mm pistol that I had seen on TV a hundred times.

 Thomas dropped the magazine out of the pistol and showed me how to insert a round into it.
-Then he gave me the box of bullets, and said, “You can load.”
+Then he gave me the box of bullets.
+“You can load.”

 He smelled very strongly of marijuana, and I was a bit surprised.
 “You smoke pot?”